Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 • Inhalation of polluted air (toxic substances damage the vasculature and epithelium, causing inflammation and activating proteolytic enzymes).

-• Dishormonal conditions (impaired estrogen-androgen balance leads to a decrease in the elasticity of small bronchi, which causes overstretching of their walls and leads to the formation of bronchiectasis).
+• Dyshormonal conditions (disturbed estrogen-androgen balance leads to a decrease in the elasticity of the small bronchi, which causes overstretching of their walls and leads to the formation of bronchiectasis).

-• Degenerative changes (associated with poor blood supply).
+• Degenerative changes (associated with deterioration of blood supply).

 2. Increased pulmonary pressure: